grondag/frex/README.md

-# FREX - Fabric Render Extension
+# FREX - Fabric Rendering API Extensions

 Extensions to the Fabric rendering API.
 These may or may not be proposed and accepted for inclusion in the Fabric API.